-Cruise ship stewards on Carnival Cruises and other cruise lines decorate the cabins each evening with creative towel animals that delight cruise passengers (young and old alike) and always bring a smile.
-As noted in the photo above, not all the animals are relegated to the cabins.
+Cruise ship stewards on Carnival Cruises and other cruise lines decorate the cabins each evening with creative towel animals that delight cruise passengers.
+As can be seen in the photo above, not all the animals are relegated to the cabins.
 These towel creations adorned the pool area on the Carnival Breeze.
 The crew went wild and decorated the pool deck and chairs with a whole zoo of towel animals.
-I love the big blue guy (a shark) on the lounge chair, don't you?
-I think I've seen him on other cruises.

 These towel animals have been so popular that you can buy a book on Amazon on how to make cabin towel animals.
 Carnival Cruise Lines also has a book on creating towel animals, and it's for sale on Carnival's Website.

 The rest of this photo gallery are towel animals from cruise ships around the world.

 A swan (or sometimes a pair of swans) is a popular towel animal seen on cruise ship cabin beds.